 As a breed, Pit Bulls are the most dangerous dogs walking God’s green earth, and for a few reasons.

 Pits can pose a substantial threat to those around them because many were selectively bred for dogfighting.
 As such, traits such as aggression and tenacity were highly favored and run in this breed’s blood.

 Moreover, Pit Bulls have the most lethal bite style of all dogs, holding, shaking viciously, and refusing to let go.
 This explains why most Pit Bull attacks result in gruesome injuries or even death.

 The Rottweiler is renowned for its extreme bouts of aggression.
 Unfortunately, their fearsome reputation is not without merit, as an unhinged Rottweiler is an absolute terror.

-However, Rottweilers are incredibly calm and docile around their family.
+However, The Vets point out that Rottweilers are incredibly calm and docile around their family.
 Their mean streak only surfaces when an unfamiliar individual is around them or their loved ones.
 It makes sense since Rottweilers were bred to be guard dogs.

 As such, early socialization is crucial for Rottweilers.

 3. Dogo Argentino